amazon-contributing/aurora-dsql-benchbase-benchmarking/README.md

 # BenchBase Fork For Aurora DSQL

 BenchBase (formerly [OLTPBench](https://github.com/oltpbenchmark/oltpbench/)) is a Multi-DBMS SQL Benchmarking Framework via JDBC.
+This fork of benchbase has a sample config file to run a TPC-C workload on an Aurora DSQL cluster.

 **Table of Contents**